craigceleste/qarally/README.md

    * Consider using a "simple" text editor like [Sublime].
 Visual Studio has a couple of problems for this project.
 First: it has a tendency to format code in a way that jshint will reject, and I kind of like jshint.
 It takes an amount of effort to configure Visual Studio to play nice.
 Second: Visual Studio has a tendency to leave extra files in the project, but I think you can configure it not to.
 If you do use Visual Studio, figure out what those files are and add them to `.gitignore`, and don't check-in using Visual Studio unless you know what it is going to manipulate in the project.

 1. Push to git when you're ready
-   * Please run `grunt` and that all the jshint, unit tests, etc pass before checking in.
+   * Please run `grunt` to verify that everything passes before pushing your changes up to github.
    * When you do push changes to github, [travis-ci.org] will be notified of the change, and it will do a build.
-This is a continuous integration server.
+This is a continuous integration service.
 Travis will look at the .travis.yml file in the root of the site for configuration.
-   * TODO: distribution from travis is not configured yet.
-I am hoping to push the `/dist` to an FTP site for a staging area.
+If the build is successful, it will publish the `/dist` folder to [TODO not done].

 [Console2]:http://sourceforge.net/projects/console/